Enjoy five weeks of Spanish and cultural immersion in Mérida, Yucatán.

 * Students enrolling in the Economics course do not need to complete Spanish pre-requisites.
 This course will only be offered dependent upon final student enrollment numbers.

 Leslie Del Carpio

 Leslie del Carpio

 In Mérida, students along with a roommate will reside with several host families, who are carefully chosen and have experience hosting American students.
-Students will use affordable public transportation to get from their houses to the Instituto Benjamin Franklin where classes will be held.
+Students will use affordable public transportation to where courses are held.

 Below you will find information that may help you in planning for your study abroad experience.
 Early discussions and planning can help to support you in having a positive experience abroad.
 We invite you to meet with the International Coordinator for this program to discuss any questions or concerns you may have.

 Study abroad participants may find themselves walking or taking public transit abroad more frequently than they are accustomed at their home campus.